costafacchini/bowling_score/README.md

 - [ ] tenth Frame: A strike receives two extra rolls for bonus pins.
 - [ ] tenth Frame: A spare in the first two rolls receives a third roll for bonus pins.

-- [ ] The program should handle bad input like more than ten throws
+- [ ] The program should handle bad input
   - [ ] negative number of knocked down pins
-  - [ ] more than 10
+  - [ ] more than 10 on knocked down pins
   - [ ] invalid score value or incorrect format
+  - [ ] like more than ten throws
+  - [X] invalid format file

 ## Setup Ruby (only if you have not installed)